davidsonfellipe/awesome-wpo/README.md

 - [BetterUptime](https://betteruptime.com) - A good website monitoring tool (bundling status page, incident notification)
 - [Pingdom](https://www.pingdom.com/) - A tool to get the uptime of your website (with probes from different locations)
 - [UptimeRobot](https://uptimerobot.com) - Another uptime monitoring tool (with a generous free plan)
-- [RoboMiri](https://robomiri.com) - RoboMiri is a stable Uptime Monitor that offers a wide range of monitors: cronjob, keyword, website, port, ping.
-25 uptime checks with 3 minutes interval checks for free.
-Alerts via Phone Call, SMS, Email, and WebHook.
 - [StatusList](https://statuslist.app) - Uptime, performance monitoring with debug details, and hosted status page in one simple dashboard.

 ## Bundle Analyzer